Harriet Tubman, featuring Brandon Ross, at the Jazz-Rock-Funk Throwdown, June 2018

 One way of thinking about music such as Harriet Tubman’s is as an exercise in subtraction.
 What happens when musicians remove certain elements from their music?
 What happens when you subtract the idea of key?
 What happens when you minimize funk rhythms?
 I don’t know how much, if at all, players such as Ross, Gibbs, and Lewis think like this.
 Such thinking seems more like an academic or student mode of analysis that can provide a way in to appreciating a style that needs to be transcended at some point before one truly owns that music.
 Then again, it also seems true that many musicians are relentless question askers, and students, and developers of their art.
 So, very likely, any supposed rigid dichotomy between the academic angle and the artistic angle is forced.

 Another way of thinking about Harriet Tubman’s music is in terms of what it represents.
 The question how instrumental music represents (or carries any semantic content, for that matter) is one of those recondite philosophical questions that can seem beside the point if one just gets the music.
 An easier sounding question, but still one without an obvious answer, is that of what the music expresses.
 One way to think about this is to ask what the musicians intend to express.
 During Harriet Tubman’s set, Melvin Gibbs said something like, “This is the music of our people.”
-Given that the band members are all African-American and that the band is named after a heroic African-American, perhaps the best way into their challenging music is to think about it as their exploration of what her deeds.
-I don’t know if this kind of thinking will make the music easier for an uninitiated listener to grasp, but, to my mind, it creates a path for revisiting Harriet Tubman’s music with deeper resonance.
+Given that the band members are all African-American and that the band is named after a heroic African-American, perhaps the best way into their challenging music is to think about it as their exploration of her freedom-seeking and personally demanding deeds.
+I don’t know if this kind of thinking will make the music easier for an uninitiated listener to grasp, but, to my mind, it may enable a path for revisiting Harriet Tubman’s music with deeper resonance.
 At any rate, easy isn’t what anyone should be looking for with Harriet Tubman’s music.

 Someone posted very cool black-and-white video of three tunes from the very show about which I write above.
 Check ‘em out more than once!
 There’s much to be said for hearing new music live, but Harriet Tubman does not seem to be a band that plays out often, so YouTube may be the most readily available way to experience their performances.